winston-wan/MTC_GitHub_AzureDevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 3. On the **General** tab of the project page:

-    - Select **GitHub project**, and enter the URL for your forked copy of the `MCW-OSS-PaaS-and-DevOps` project page in your GitHub account.
+    - Select **GitHub project**, and enter the URL for your forked copy of the `MTC_GitHub_AzureDevOps` project page in your GitHub account.
     - Uncheck **Restrict where this project can be run**, if it is checked.

     ![On the General tab of the project page, GitHub project is selected and the URL for your forked copy of the best-for-you-organics project page in your GitHub account is entered.](media/jenkins-project-general.png "Project page General tab")